Richard Smith (English guitarist)

-Richard Smith (born 12 December 1971) is an English guitarist specialising in the fingerstyle guitar tradition of Merle Travis, Chet Atkins, and Jerry Reed.
-He is the 2001 National Fingerstyle Guitar Champion.
+Richard Smith (born 12 December 1971) is an English guitarist.

 Biography

 Smith was born in Beckenham, England.
 He picked up the guitar when he was five years old after watching his father playing an Atkins and Travis version of "Down South Blues".
 He begged his father, a longtime Atkins admirer, to introduce him to the fingerpicking style.
 Smith soon became a child prodigy on the guitar.
 As a kid he could play the entire discographies of Django Reinhardt and Chet Atkins.
 At the age of 11 he shared the stage with his idol when Atkins invited Smith to play with him at Her Majesty's Theatre in London.
 He was also influenced by guitarist Big Jim Sullivan and briefly studied jazz guitar with Shane Hill at Warlingham School, Surrey.

 He formed the Richard Smith Guitar Trio with his brothers Rob and Sam before marrying American cellist Julie Adams and moving to Nashville, Tennessee in 1999.
 He founded the Hot Club of Nashville, a jam band with a varying lineup that included John Jorgenson, Pat Bergeson, Bryan Sutton, and Stuart Duncan, combining gypsy jazz and western swing.
 Smith performs as a solo act and a duo with his wife.
 His repertoire includes country, bluegrass, blues, ragtime, folk, jazz, pop, and classical music.

-A 2018 video of Smith performing Scott Joplin's "The Entertainer" went viral on YouTube, amassing over 14 million views as of February, 2023.